parsiya/parsiya.net/content/post/2019/2019-10-13-quality-of-life-burp/index.markdown

 ### Why?
 It saves time and I do not have to make the same changes for every project.
 Some options will step be project-specific but most are not.

+Also see [Towards a Quieter Burp History] ({{< relref "/post/2020/2020-05-01-quieter-burp-history/index.markdown#anchor" >}}
+"Towards a Quieter Burp History") if you use Burp to proxy thickclients on Windows.

 Some suggestions: